When Does Global Attention Help? A Unified Empirical Study on Atomistic Graph Learning: Experiments

 \subsection{Numerical Results}

-We evaluate four training schemes on all our datasets: (S1) \texttt{GPS} disabled, encoders disabled; (S2) \texttt{GPS} disabled, encoders enabled; (S3) \texttt{GPS} enabled, encoders disabled; (S4) \texttt{GPS} enabled, encoders enabled.
+We evaluate four training schemes on all our datasets: (S1) \texttt{GPS} disabled, encoders disabled{, which corresponds exactly to the original HydraGNN architecture}; (S2) \texttt{GPS} disabled, encoders enabled; (S3) \texttt{GPS} enabled, encoders disabled; (S4) \texttt{GPS} enabled, encoders enabled.
 For each scheme we report the best HPO trial and its test performance (MSE/MAE/Pearson $r$ as indicated in the plot titles).